clangen/musikcube/src/musikdroid/README.md

 this should allow you to build and test locally without special keys.
 TODO: simplify

-the project is currently built using `Android Studio 3.0 Canary 6`
+the project is currently built using `Android Studio 3.0.1`

 # attribution